How to Turn ON /OFF Factory Reset Protection On Samsung Galaxy

 Step 2: Go to Settings.
 Scroll down to the System section and tap Security.

-Step 3: To enable Reactivation lock, scroll to and tap to check Reactivation lock.
+Step 3: To enable Reactivation lock, scroll to and tap to check the Reactivation lock.

 Step 4: Now check the Reactivation lock prompt and tap OK as shown in the screenshot below: